bgmiller100/MeteorFinder/README.md

 ## 1. SUMMARY

 This algorithm searches the NOAA NEXRAD Level II Doppler Radar archive for phenomena indicating meteoroid falls.
 For a given set of dates, archive files from across all available radar sites are retrieved \[1] and unwrapped using the Python ARM Radar Toolkit by \[2].
+Latitude/longitude/altitude data is returned for all detections.
 The original problem was motivated by \[3], and was developed using NEXRAD data for West, TX on 15 Feb, 2009.
 The current algorithm uses radial velocity and spectral width data, with edge detection software in *Locator.py* by \[4].

 > \[1] Staniewicz, S., Keh, R. (2018).
 Maual_Input_Scraper.py.
 The University of Texas at Austin
 >